Fshall322/ParketTicketGenerator/README.md

 # ParketTicketGenerator
-Generates a parking ticket for idiots.
+Generates a parking ticket .